20 Tips for Planning the Perfect Garden

 Supersize It

-You’ll fill a lot of space without spending big bucks if you include large, quick-growing plants, such as Russian sage, fountain grasses, Autumn Joy sedum, hydrangea and shrub roses like Carefree Delight, Knock Out and Magic Carpet.
+You’ll fill a lot of space without spending big bucks if you include large, quick-growing plants, such as Russian sage, fountain grass, Autumn Joy sedum, hydrangea and shrub roses like Carefree Delight, Knock Out and Magic Carpet.

 gardening books _117426448_23